 Dr Allen’s core work directly responds to the widely reported global decline in belonging, particularly for students.
 Her research traces the further deterioration of belonging following COVID-19, and its strong associations with mental illness (both in adolescence and adulthood), wellbeing and academic outcomes, demonstrating that belonging is a significant problem to address.
 With the study of belonging core to Dr. Allen’s research priorities, her projects have built a conceptual and empirical understanding of belonging across the lifespan.

-Kelly-Ann’s interest in belonging has led her to author and edit three books: School Belonging in Adolescents: Theory, research, and practice (Springer), Pathways to Belonging: Contemporary research in school belonging (Brill), and Boosting School Belonging in Adolescents: Interventions for teachers and mental health professionals.
-(Routledge).
-She has also contributed to over eighty academic and non-academic publications, presented at international and national conferences and is regularly called upon for media interactions and invited lecturers in the area of belonging.
+Kelly-Ann’s interest in belonging has led her to author and edit several books, including the award-winning The Psychology of Belonging (Routledge), translated into four languages, School Belonging in Adolescents: Theory, research, and practice (Springer), Pathways to Belonging: Contemporary research in school belonging (Brill), and Boosting School Belonging in Adolescents: Interventions for teachers and mental health professionals (Routledge).
+Her research is nationally and internationally recognised for its impact on policy and practice.

 Dr Allen’s mission is to signal and accentuate the importance of belonging in day-to-day life and better understand the mechanics of how it can be enhanced across the lifespan, particularly in educational contexts.
 Her work is based on the need to belong as a powerful driver of motivation and a fundamental pillar of good physical and mental health.
 In a world of rising loneliness and social isolation rates, a comprehensive understanding of belonging has never been more critical.